BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - Fearful

-**ACTIVE/PASSIVE RULES**

-- **Official Meals** `PASSIVE` - Fellowship models treat Bill as a banner.
+- **Official Meals** `PASSIVE`

+Fellowship models treat Bill as a banner.

-- **Second Breakfast** `PASSIVE` - A Fellowship model who ends their Activation in base contact with Bill can roll a D6.
+- **Second Breakfast** `PASSIVE`

+A Fellowship model who ends their Activation in base contact with Bill can roll a D6.
 On a 5+, they may restore 1 point of Might, Will or Fate spent earlier in the battle.
 Only one model can use this rule each turn.

-- **Only a Pony** `PASSIVE` - Bill never provides a Stand Fast.
+- **Only a Pony** `PASSIVE`

+Bill never provides a Stand Fast.
 However, he can benefit from any Fellowship hero's Stand Fast.

 </div>